-Following a Formal Resolution Hearing and notification of the Committee decision, a student may appeal the decision.
-An appeal may only be granted on the basis of:

-- 1) evidence of bias of one or more of the members of the Committee; - 2) new material documenting information that was not available at the time of the decision; - 3) procedural error.

-The student has three (3) business days within which to submit a formal written appeal of the decision to the Appeals Dean for the School.
+- Following a Formal Resolution Hearing and notification of the Committee decision, either party may appeal the decision.
+An appeal may only be granted on the basis of: 1) evidence of bias of one or more of the members of the Committee; 2) new material documenting information that was not available at the time of the decision; 3) procedural error. - The appellant has three (3) business days within which to submit a formal written appeal of the decision to the Appeals Dean for the School.
 The appeal should be accompanied by the Hearing Committee's letter and by a narrative explaining the basis for the appeal.
-The narrative should fully explain the student's situation and substantiate the reason(s) for advocating a reversal or modification of the decision by the Committee.

-- The Appeals Dean may request to meet with the student. - After consideration of the Appeal, the Appeals Dean may accept, reject or modify the Committee's decision, and will notify the student in writing of the decision. - The Appeals Dean, when notifying the student of the decision, shall inform the student of their right to appeal an adverse decision to the Chief Academic Officer.
+The narrative should fully explain the appellant's position and substantiate the reason(s) for their appeal. - The Appeals Dean may request to meet with the appellant. - After consideration of the Appeal, the Appeals Dean may accept, reject or modify the Committee's decision, and will notify the student in writing of the decision. - The Appeals Dean, when notifying the student of the decision, shall inform the student of his/her right to appeal an adverse decision to the Chief Academic Officer.

-A copy of the Appeals Dean's final decision will be transmitted to the CAI Officer and the department Chair.
+A copy of the Appeals Dean's final decision will be transmitted to the CAI Officer and the Chair.

-A student has three (3) business days from receipt of written notification to submit a formal written appeal of the decision to the respective Chief Academic Officer (CAO) (e.g., the Provost or Senior Provost) or their designee.
-The CAO may grant an appeal only on the basis of one of the following:
+A student has three (3) business days from receipt of written notification to submit a formal written appeal of the decision, that is discretionary in nature, to the Chief Academic Officer (CAO) (i.e., Provost) or his/her designee.
+In the event the CAO decides to consider the matter, the CAO may only sustain the appeal on the basis of one of the following: